-It’s important to realize that the maximum mortgage amount is largely up to the mortgage lender that originates the loan.
+It’s also important to realize that the maximum VA mortgage amount is largely up to the lender that originates the loan.
 The VA does not lend money directly to borrowers.
 They simply guarantee a portion of the loan, so that the lender has some level of reimbursement if the borrower defaults (stops paying) down the road.
 So there is no guarantee that a borrower will qualify for the amounts shown above.
+It’s income-dependent.

 Mortgage lenders use debt-to-income ratios and other measurement tools to determine how much they are willing to lend to a particular borrower.
 The numbers shown in the two documents above are merely the maximum amounts that can be guaranteed under the VA’s home loan program.

 Disclaimer: The information above was adapted from official sources including, but not limited to, the Department of Veterans Affairs and the Federal Housing Finance Agency.
 We make every effort to ensure accuracy when transcribing such information.
 But there is always a chance for human error.
 For the most accurate information available, refer to official sources.
 To verify the 2018 VA loan limits for your county, visit VA.gov and navigate to the “Home Loans” section.